 This Fall 2020 Berkeley Engineer magazine cover story is a good old-fashioned cool-science story: A curious researcher innovating with a material that has some unusual properties.

-For another application, instead of increasing the visibility of objects in thermal scanning, Wu hides them.
 Thermal camouflage technologies — evading the detection of night vision goggles, for example — already exist, conjuring spy-versus-spy covert operations with obvious appeal for military and other surveillance and counter-surveillance applications.
 But they’re still clumsy, require energy input to work and have rigid, cumbersome structures.
 They also have glitches — when a hidden object’s temperature changes, it becomes momentarily visible while the devices adjust.
 The vanadium dioxide-based system is “power-free, monolithic and mechanically flexible,”...and continues to work even when the target object’s temperature surges.
 Read more.